NextechSystems/selectapidocspub/source/includes/_patient.md

 * Social Security Number cannot be updated prior to version 14.1.
 On version 14.1 and after social security number can be changed, but it cannot be cleared.
 * Patients Referred cannot be updated.
 * Prospects Referred cannot be updated.
+* Preferred Contact method can be updated but not cleared out.

 For identifier fields, a use type is required.
 A use type of "official" must be used when including the patient's unique identifier.
 A use type of "usual" must be used when including the patient's chart number.